-Florence’s mayor Matteo Renzi believes Italy’s left can get up to 40 percent support in the next election if it imitates the “Third Way” policies of Britain’s Labour prime minister Tony Blair and draws votes from both the center and the anti-establishment Five Star Movement.
+Florence mayor Matteo Renzi believes Italy’s left can get up to 40 percent support in the next election if it imitates the “Third Way” policies of former British prime minister Tony Blair.

-Renzi said in an interview with Il Foglio newspaper that was published on Saturday that he was “fascinated with the idea of doing in the Partito Democratico what Tony Blair did in 1994 with New Labour.”
+Renzi told Il Foglio newspaper that he is “fascinated with the idea of doing in the Democratic Party what Tony Blair did in 1994 with New Labour.”

-The left is divided between centrists like Renzi and Prime Minister Enrico Letta, who are generally pro-European and socially liberal, and progressives and former communists who rejected a government with the conservatives even if they had no alternative.
-They would rather have joined forces with the Five Star Movement even when it ruled out coalition politics altogether.
+The left is divided between centrists like Renzi and Prime Minister Enrico Letta, who are generally pro-European and socially liberal, and progressives and former communists, who would rather join forces with the populist Five Star Movement than rule in coalition with the right.

-Berlusconi, who has long portrayed his opposition as one of unruly radicals, was quick to exploit the left’s struggles in April when, in a television interview, he advised it to “face criticism in relation to its identification with the communist ideology” and expressed his hope that it would reinvent itself as “a party like those of Europe’s social democrats.”
+Berlusconi, who has long portrayed his opponents as unruly radicals, was quick to exploit this division in April when, in a television interview, he advised it to “face criticism in relation to its identification with the communist ideology” and expressed his hope that it would reinvent itself as “a party like those of Europe’s social democrats.”

-He should have been more careful what he wished for.
-Polls consistently show that Renzi is the only leftists who could decisively beat Berlusconi in a general election.
+He should be careful what he wishes for.
+Polls suggest Renzi is the only leftists who could decisively beat Berlusconi in a general election.